exonum/exonum-doc/src/get-started/create-service.md

 - Create a new wallet and add some money to it
 - Transfer money between two different wallets

-Declaration of any transaction needs to contain:
+Declaration of any transaction should contain:

 - Service identifier
-- Unique (within the service) identifier of message
+- Unique (within the service) message identifier
 - Size of the fixed part of the message

 Exonum will use these constants for (de)serialization of the messages.

 ### Creating New Wallet

-Transaction to create a new wallet have to contain public key of a wallet and name of user who created this wallet:
+A Transaction to create a new wallet should contain the public key of the wallet and the name of the user who created this wallet:

 ```rust
 message! {